evilbs/sentry-dingtalk/README.md

 Sentry sending DingTalk.
 See https://www.dingtalk.com/

-dingtalk is a product of Alibaba Inc.
+DingTalk is a product of Alibaba Inc.